Fabijuss/Trace-ball/README.md

 #### Naming
 camelCase with no underscores between words.
+Example:
+&nbsp;&nbsp;variableName
+Not:
+&nbsp;&nbsp;variable-name
 #### Comments
 Should be above the code, using // to comment.
+No inline comments.
+Example:
+&nbsp;&nbsp;// this is code
+&nbsp;&nbsp;code()
 #### Spacing
 There should a space seperating every element unless there is an operator.
+Example:
+&nbsp;&nbsp;var space = 1
+&nbsp;&nbsp;division = numberOne/numberTwo
+Not:
+&nbsp;&nbsp;var space=1

 ## Research
 ## Project management